projectcalico/calico/getting-started/windows-calico/troubleshoot.md

 If using AWS, check that the source/dest check is disabled on the interfaces assigned to your nodes.
 This allows nodes to forward traffic on behalf of local pods.
 In AWS, the "Change Source/Dest.
 Check" option can be found on the Actions menu for a selected network interface.

-If using {{site.prodname}} networking check that the {{site.prodname}} IP pool you are using has IPIP mode disabled.
+If using {{site.prodname}} networking, check that the {{site.prodname}} IP pool you are using has IPIP mode disabled (set to "Never).
 IPIP is not supported on Windows.
 To check the IP pool, you can use `calicoctl`:

 ```
 $ calicoctl get ippool -o yaml